As an Amazon Associate I earn from qualifying purchases.

 Chill: 1 hour

-Total: 1 hour 10 minutes
+Total: 1 hour 2 minutes

-Servings: 4 servings
+Servings: 6 servings

 Ingredients

-• 16 ounces of frozen shelled edamame
+• 16 ounces frozen shelled edamame

-• 15 ounces of black beans, drained and rinsed
+• 15 ounces black beans drained and rinsed

-• 15 ounces of corn kernels, drained
+• 15 ounces corn kernels drained

-• 1 cup of halved cherry tomatoes
+• 1 cup cherry tomatoes halved

-• 1 large ripe avocado, pitted and diced
+• 1 large ripe avocado pitted and diced

-• ½ cup of finely chopped red onion
+• ½ cup finely chopped red onion

-• ¼ cup of minced cilantro
+• ¼ cup minced cilantro

-• Juice of one lime
+• Juice of 1 lime

 • 1 teaspoon salt